poseidonos/poseidonos/test/README.md

 ## How to Add System Tests? (experimental)

-You could bring up `ibofos` application, perform tests against it, and shut it down within gtest context.
+You could bring up `poseidonos` application, perform tests against it, and shut it down within gtest context.
 This will help to implement various system tests flexibly even without CLI supports.
 Please refer to `test/integration-tests/srm/main_test.cpp` for further details.

 ## Tips and Troublshootings